Elizabeth Barton: Conflict with Henry VIII

 By 1534, Barton's prophecies were less in tune with the interests of Henry VIII, becoming more about political affairs of both state and religion.
 When the King began the process of obtaining an annulment of his marriage to Catherine of Aragon and seizing control of the Church in England from Rome, Barton opposed him.
 Barton strongly opposed the English Reformation and, in around 1532, began prophesying that if Henry remarried, he would die within a few months.
 She said that she had even seen the place in Hell to which he would go.
 Thomas More thought many prophesies were fictitiously attributed to her, and King Henry actually lived for a further 15 years.
 Remarkably, probably because of her popularity, Barton went unpunished for nearly a year.
 More, Reynolds & Fisher all warned her against ‘political’ statements and distanced themselves from her.
 The King's agents spread false rumours about mental illness and sexual relationships with priests.

 With her reputation undermined, Barton was arrested by the Crown in 1533 and forced to confess that she had fabricated her revelations.
 What is known regarding her confession comes from Thomas Cromwell, his agents and other sources affiliated with the Crown.
+In Thomas Cromwell: A Life, Diarmaid MacCulloch describes the process in some detail, and it seems clear that Barton's arrest was used as part of a larger scheme to bring pressure on those who opposed the King's divorce & re-marriage.
+Cromwell very efficiently, and for the first time in England, arrested a printer who had produced a pamphlet supporting Barton and collected 700 copies of the print, none of which survive.

+In mid-November 1533 an Extraordinary Great Council of Notables was held at Westminster over three days to discuss the ongoing dispute with the Pope and Elizabeth Barton.
+Barton, who had confessed, was put on show during the proceedings.
+The Lord Chancellor, Thomas Audley, in his speech on Barton, named and implicated many prominent people "in her seditious conversations".
+MacCulloch points out he only named those were already dead, whilst making it clear that other names were known.
+This implied threat was used to great effect by Cromwell in his efforts to bring about the legislation on the Kings divorce, the split with Rome and the attack on the monasteries.